Has it dawned on you yet that...

 "Leadership Improvement: Raising Your Awareness"

-Threee different ways to raise awareness: paradigm shift, feedback, and "just noticing."
-Each increase in awareness leads to greater leadershp competency.
+Three different ways to raise awareness: paradigm shifts, feedback, and "just noticing."
+Each increase in awareness leads to greater leadership effectiveness.
+Easy to do, and very beneficial!

 "Leadership is 'Developing People through Their Work'"